justinethier/keyva/Readme.md

 ## Inserts and Updates

 As depicted in the overview diagram, data is inserted into the MemTable/WAL and then flows into a series of SST tables.
-When data is updated, the original value for the key may still remain in the tree for some time.

 An update will be added to the MemTable/WAL just like any other insert operation.
 If the key already resides in the MemTable it will be overwritten with the new value.
-However, if the old key/value already exists in the table it most likely has already been flushed to an SST and will remain there until the new key/value is merged into that SST level.
+However, if the old key/value already exists in the table it most likely has already been flushed to an SST and will remain there for some time until the new key/value is merged into that SST level.
 At this point the old data will finally be discarded and only the latest value will be retained for the key.

 ## Reads